johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-07-18-azure-devops-with-defaultazurecredential/index.md

 The `DefaultAzureCredential` is a great way to authenticate locally; I can `az login` and then run my script, safe in the knowledge that the `DefaultAzureCredential` will authenticate successfully.
 However, how can I use the `DefaultAzureCredential` in an Azure DevOps pipeline?

-This post will show you how to use the `DefaultAzureCredential` in an Azure DevOps pipeline, specifically when using the `AzureCLI@2` task.
+This post will show you how to use the `DefaultAzureCredential` in an Azure DevOps pipeline, specifically by using the `AzureCLI@2` task.

 <!--truncate-->